The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Channel model and problem statement

 The exact characterization of $\mathbb{P}_{e}^{(n)}(R)$ for fixed $n$, $K$, and $N$ is generally intractable.
-As mentioned in the introduction, a classical approach consists in considering rates within $\mathcal{O}(1/\sqrt{n})$ of the ergodic capacity with block lengths $n$ growing to infinity (i.e., second-order coding rates).
+As mentioned in the introduction, a classical approach consists in considering rates within $\mathcal{O}(1/\sqrt{n})$ of the ergodic capacity with block-lengths $n$ growing to infinity (i.e., second-order coding rates).
 This leads to tractable limiting error probabilities, referred to as {\it optimal average error probabilities for the second-order coding rates} \cite{HAY09,POL10}.
-However, as the ergodic capacity is ill-defined for block-fading channels, we assume here that the system dimensions $K$ and $N$ grow large.
-This induces ergodicity in the channel and entails a new definition of the second-order coding rate and the optimal average error probability for the block-fading MIMO channel.

-Precisely, since $K$ and $N$ cannot be assumed to grow faster than $n$ for practical reasons, we assume that all three parameters are large but of the same order of magnitude.
+However, as the capacity of the quasi-static Rayleigh fading channel is zero, we assume here that the system dimensions $K$ and $N$ grow large.
+This induces ergodicity in the channel and entails a new definition of the second-order coding rate and the optimal average error probability for the quasi-static fading MIMO channel.
+Precisely, we assume that $K$, $N$, and $n$ are large but of the same order of magnitude.
 This is expressed mathematically via the relations